open-telemetry/opentelemetry-python/CONTRIBUTING.md

 information on this and other language SIGs.

 See the [public meeting notes](https://docs.google.com/document/d/1CIMGoIOZ-c3-igzbd6_Pnxx1SjAkjwqoYSUWxPY8XIs/edit) for a summary description of past meetings.
-To request edit access join the meeting or get in touch on [Gitter](https://gitter.im/open-telemetry/opentelemetry-python).
+To request edit access, join the meeting or get in touch on [Gitter](https://gitter.im/open-telemetry/opentelemetry-python).

 ## Running Tests